-BBBS is the only agency in Lawrence providing one-on-one mentoring programs for atrisk youth.
-In a recent client profile study, the agency identified common patterns among the 496 youth served in our programs in 2006.
-48%, or nearly half of the children we served, had been exposed to at least one form of abuse, be it drug abuse, alcohol abuse, physical abuse and/or emotional abuse.
-In addition to that, 81% have been identified as living at or below the poverty level
+BBBS is the only agency in Lawrence providing one-on-one mentoring programs for at-risk youth.
+In a recent client profile study, the agency identified common patterns among the 527 youth served in our programs in 2007.
+Forty-nine percent (49%), or nearly half of the children we served, had been exposed to at least one form of abuse, be it drug abuse, alcohol abuse, physical abuse and/or emotional abuse.
+In addition to that, 83% have been identified as living at or below the poverty level.